 Signs & Symptoms of Impulsive BPD

-They may feel angered by criticism of these behaviors and relish any positive attention, such as compliments or reports that their stories are entertaining.
-So, while the person’s actions may be frowned upon by their peers, they are often reinforced due to the attention the behaviors garner.
+They may feel angered by criticism of these behaviors and relish any positive attention, such as compliments or remarks about how entertaining their stories are.
+So, while their actions may be frowned upon by peers, the attention they receive often reinforces the behavior.

 Signs and symptoms of impulsive BPD include: